Facts and reports

 UVic has one of Canada's largest university co-operative education programs, integrating academic studies with relevant paid work experience in more than 40 academic areas.

-Each year, businesses and organizations across the globe hire UVic students to complete more than 2,600 co-op work terms through UVic's co-operative education programs.
+Each year, businesses and organizations across the globe hire UVic students to complete nearly 3,000 co-op work terms through UVic's co-operative education programs.
 The average co-op salary is $2,700 per month.

 The co-op program is part of UVic's Co-operative Education Program and Career Services, which provides integrated career development support to students from first year through to graduation and beyond.